wzy820715/recruit-android/README.md

 Try not to spend more than 4 hours on this.
 You are not necessarily expected to do everything in this assignment because of the short duration.

 ## Tech
-- Native Android and iOS frameworks only (no Flutter sorry)
+- Native Android frameworks only (no Flutter sorry)
 - Use whatever libraries you are comfortable with